New-Earth-Lab/Aeron.jl/README.md

 ### Publisher

-Aeron communications take place over a "channel" and "stream".
-The channel can be "aeron:ipc" to use shared memory if both endpoints are on the same computer, or a UDP address if they are across a network.
+Aeron communications take place over a "uri" and "stream".
+The uri can be "aeron:ipc" to use shared memory if both endpoints are on the same computer, or a UDP address if they are across a network.
 The stream number is a unique integer to specify which stream of data to publish to / listen on.